Choosing the Right Employer: Five Things to Look Out For as a Working Mom

 In your following interview, you might ask, “How does this organisation support skills development or career progression?”
 It is a fair and reasonable question that shows long-term thinking, not entitlement.

-For many women, flexibility is not about preference.
+For many working moms, flexibility is not about preference.
 It is about possibility.
 Balancing work with family responsibilities, studies, or health is a daily reality.
 While flexibility looks different for everyone, the 2025 report shows that 68 percent of women would prefer full-time work with some form of flexibility.
 Only 3 percent want full-time in-office work without it.

 This tells us something important.
 When flexibility is offered, women can remain fully engaged, loyal and productive.
 If you are unsure how to raise it, a good starting point is, “How is flexible working structured here?”
 Or ask your recruiter for a sense of the company’s approach to hybrid work.
 You are not asking for special treatment.
 You are making sure you can do your best work without burning out.

-3. Company benefits that support the family
+3. Look for company benefits that support the family

 Seventy-four percent of women work to achieve financial stability, and 85 percent have dependents.
 Almost half are sole breadwinners.
 These numbers from the Working Women’s Report paint a picture of responsibility and the resilience that often goes unnoticed.